December 2025

 A Day of Coding and Experimentation Above the Rooftops of Vienna

 On a crisp November Saturday, about thirty developers gathered at SQUER's Vienna office to practice Test-Driven Development.
 We learned, experimented, and rediscovered the joy of crafting code.
-One key takeaway stood out for me: it is okay to learn from things you make and then throw them away.
+One key takeaway stood out for me: it's okay to learn from things you make and then throw them away.

 Read more